Dima-Zeklam/reading-notes/reading06.md

 ## Objects
-* Objects have charactaristics, which are used to describe them.for example a mug can be full or empty, a car can be red or black, and so on .these charactaristics are called **attributes**.
+* Objects have  characteristics, which are used to describe them. for example a mug can be full or empty, a car can be red or black, and so on .these  characteristics are called **attributes**.

 * Object is  entity that has state which is the data of the object and behavior.
 * an object is an **instance** of a class.